In this article:

 - Preview, then publish away!

-Navigating to Website Buttons in your Fullscript account.
+Navigating to Website Buttons and copying an embed code in your Fullscript account.

 Tip!
 If someone else will be adding the code to your website on your behalf, simply follow the steps above to copy the embed code of the button of your choice and send it to them.
 This is all they will need from your account to add the button successfully.